azieren/DevEv-BackEnd/README.md

 - Place Child Adult Classifier `childClassifier.pth` in `DevEv-BackEnd/HeadPose/`
 - Place Toy Tracking Model `toyModel.pth` in `DevEv-BackEnd/toyTracking/`

+## Inference Pipeline

+1. Infant Attention Pipeline

+- `main_bodypose.py`: Process the video to get the body bounding box and keypoints of all person in the 8 views
+- `main_headpose.py`: Process the video to track the infant and infer the headpose in 3D
+- `main_2D3D_mv.py`: Project the head and hands and attention in 3D

+2. Toy Pipeline

+- `main_toy_track.py`: Track the toys in 2D
+- `main_2D3D_toys.py`: Project the centroid of toys from 2D to 3D

 ## Recurring Arguments for Inference scripts

 These arguments are commonly used across multiple scripts: